 The Traditional Limitation

 Traditional lenders care about your personal income, existing debts, and often how many properties you already own.
-Eventually, those ratios hit limits—no matter how well your properties perform.
+Eventually, those ratios hit limitsβno matter how well your properties perform.

 Self-employed investors face particular challenges.
 Complex income situations may not satisfy conventional underwriting despite genuine ability to service debt.
+In the US, Fannie Mae and Freddie Mac cap conventional financing at 10 financed properties per borrowerβa hard ceiling that has nothing to do with your ability to manage more.

 The DSCR Solution